Google BigQuery

 Table The table inside the dataset.

-# Single row vs batch of rows
+# Single row versus batch of rows

 Batch trigger inputs Batch trigger inputs